Philip Langridge: Career

 Langridge was admired for his fine singing technique coupled with keen dramatic instincts.
 His repertoire was broad, ranging from the operas of Claudio Monteverdi and Mozart to more modern works by Ravel, Stravinsky, Janáček and Schoenberg.
 At the end of his life, he was adding some Wagner roles, including Loge from Das Rheingold.
 Langridge was also a fine concert singer and regularly performed the sacred music of Bach and Handel.
 He also won great acclaim for his portrayal of the title role in Elgar's The Dream of Gerontius.
-In recent years, Langridge frightened and delighted families in his portrayal of the witch in Hansel and Gretel at the Metropolitan Opera holiday production.
+In later years, Langridge frightened and delighted families with his portrayal of the witch in Hansel and Gretel at the Metropolitan Opera holiday production.

 For all his versatility, he was at his most distinguished performing the works of Benjamin Britten.
 Britten composed much of his vocal music specifically for his artistic and life partner, tenor Sir Peter Pears.
 Many regarded Langridge as Pears' true successor because they shared similar vocal qualities and brought uncommon immediacy to the music they performed.
 He recorded many of his famous roles, including Peter Grimes and the Prologue / Quint in The Turn of the Screw, as well as all the orchestral song cycles for tenor voice.

 Langridge's association with Harrison Birtwistle began in 1986 when he created the role of Orpheus in his opera The Mask of Orpheus.
 He also sang The Lawyer in the world premiere recording of Punch and Judy (1989) and created the roles of Kong in The Second Mrs Kong (Glyndebourne, 1994) and Hiereus in The Minotaur (Royal Opera House, 2008).
 Birtwistle composed Vanitas (based on a poem by David Harsent) especially for Langridge's 70th birthday concert at London's Wigmore Hall in November 2009.

 In 1976 he created the title role in Thomas Wilson's adaptation of James Hogg's 1823 novel The Private Memoirs and Confessions of a Justified Sinner with Scottish Opera.

 Langridge was made Commander of the Order of the British Empire (CBE) for his services to music in the 1994 Birthday Honours.